-He was notoriously cruel to his slaves, forcing the elderly and infirm off the peak of Lynch Mountain when they became an economic drain, no longer valuable to him.
+He was notoriously cruel to those individuals he owned, forcing the elderly and infirm off the peak of Lynch Mountain when they became an economic drain, no longer valuable to him.

-And when he went into town, he took a helper along, but slaves were not allowed to ride in the wagon.
-Harshaw attached a rope from the back of the wagon to the neck of the unfortunate slave, forcing him to run to keep up with the horse.
+And when he went into town, he took a helper along, but they were not allowed to ride in the wagon.
+Harshaw attached a rope from the back of the wagon to the neck of the unfortunate individual, forcing him to run to keep up with the horse.

-A tragic story of a young slave girl likely turned his wife Nancy England against him once and for all.
+A tragic story of a young enslaved girl likely turned his wife Nancy England against him once and for all.

-After returning home to discover his wife had purchased a dress for the slave child to be buried in, he demanded her grave be dug up, and the dress removed from the body and returned to the store for credit.
+After returning home to discover his wife had purchased a dress for the child to be buried in, he demanded her grave be dug up, and the dress removed from the body and returned to the store for credit.